-The Statement of Budgetary Resources (SBR) presents information about total budgetary resources available to the OFS and the status of those resources.
-For the fiscal year ended September 30, 2018, the OFS's total resources in budgetary accounts were \$188 million and resources in non-budgetary financing accounts, including spending authority from collections of equity investment liquidations, dividends, interest and fees, were \$52 million.
-For the fiscal year ended September 30, 2017, the OFS's total resources in budgetary accounts were \$302 million and resources in non-budgetary financing accounts were \$145 million.
+The Statement of Budgetary Resources (SBR) presents information about total budgetary resources available to OFS and the status of those resources.
+For the fiscal year ended September 30, 2019, OFS's total resources in budgetary accounts were \$153 million and resources in non-budgetary financing accounts, including spending authority from collections of equity investment liquidations, dividends, interest and fees, were \$109 million.
+For the fiscal year ended September 30, 2018, OFS's total resources in budgetary accounts were \$188 million and resources in non-budgetary financing accounts were \$52 million.